 Following a body lift, patients will need to spend a night or two in the hospital.
 This ensures your recovery progress can be monitored and any drains can be removed before you are discharged.
 Most patients are able to return to work after about 10 days but this will vary.
 While most of your routine can be resumed after two weeks, any exercise, particularly strenuous exercise, needs to be avoided for six weeks.

 During your recovery period, it’s highly recommended that you get as much rest as possible and avoid smoking and any medications that could thin your blood.
 You will also need to wear a compression garment for at least six weeks to reduce swelling.

-You will see a noticeable difference directly after your body lift surgery.
+You will see a noticeable difference directly after your body lifting surgery.
 However, it can take up to two years for the final results of your procedure to fully develop.
 Some scarring will also remain but strategic placement of the incisions will minimise visibility.
 Following the right aftercare and wound management instructions will also ensure that scarring is kept to a minimum.

 Patients must be prepared to lead a healthy lifestyle should they wish to maintain the results of their body lift.
 Any severe weight gain can reverse the outcome of your surgery.

 What is body lift recovery like?